 Read this--and come to know yourself and others better than you ever thought you could.

 Society has a bad habit of labeling and diagnosing children when there is more to the story.
 There is always more to the story--and in this beautiful tribute, Lillian Rubin chronicles the tales of children who have overcome tremendous adversity.

 You may not see yourself in the specific details of the trauma experienced by these children, but you will, in general terms, gain and understanding of mental health and of the great resilience of the human spirit.

 It is possible to move past simplistic descriptions of mental illness and people who are called "bad" or "difficult."
 To understand our mental health and how it impacts our functioning, we must come to learn the entire story.

 Put in its proper context, it's impossible to not empathize with someone once we know his or her story.

-If you haven't done so already, check out these other helpful mental health resources, and be sure to sign up for our newsletters so you don't miss any important updates!
+If you haven't done so already, check out these other helpful mental health resources, and be sure to sign up for the Nerve 10 newsletter below so you don't miss any important updates!